All Episodes

 I only know the answer he gave me.

-But I wonder, I would assume, based on the past actions of WikiLeaks and Assange, that there's probably I don't think everything he owned is in the Ecuadorian embassy at that point.
+But I wonder, I would assume, based on the past actions of WikiLeaks and Assange, that there's probably, I don't think everything he owned is in the Ecuadorian embassy at that point.

 A lot of people would come and go, like Pam Anderson, for example.

-My guess would be I'd be interested to find out what they know.
+My guess would be, I'd be interested to find out what they know.

-Where did it come from?
+What the forensics show, where did it come from?

 And I think it should have been asked if we really cared about it, just like we should ask Ukraine for the evidence that they have that they helped Hillary Clinton in 2016.